Graduate Student

 Bio:

 My dissertation research is focused on sexual and gender minority health disparities.
-Specifically, I am researching how structural stigma influences trans/gender minority health outcomes and how access to a robust gender minority community can moderate the negative effects of prejudice and stigma.
-I am also interested in health policy, and I am currently working a project that studies the effect of the Affordable Care Act's Medicaid expansion on HIV/AIDS rates across states.
+Specifically, I am researching how structural stigma influences transgender health outcomes and how access to a robust gender minority community can moderate the negative effects of prejudice and stigma.
+I am also interested in health policy, and I am currently working a paper that studies the effect of the Affordable Care Act's Medicaid expansion on HIV/AIDS rates across states.
 In past research I have examined the social determinants of prejudice and tolerance toward gay men and women.

 Courses: